Masterminds/glide/README.md

 $ glide up
 ```

+If the dependent vendor packages listed in your `glide.yaml` file use GPM or
+Godep you can use the `--import` flag to import them.
+If an import occurs a
+`vendor` directory will be created in each project with with dependencies being
+imported.
+A `glide.yaml` file will also be created for each project.

 ## glide novendor (aliased to nv)

 When you run commands like `go test ./...` it will iterate over all the